videxrealone/Android_TicTacToe/README.md

 </androidx.constraintlayout.widget.ConstraintLayout>
 ```

-This layout file represents the activity layout for displaying game results.
-It uses a `ConstraintLayout` as the root view, allowing for more complex view positioning and constraints.
-The layout includes a `TextView` to display the game result message and a button (`Button`) labeled "Try again" to restart the game.
-The `TextView` and button are centered vertically and horizontally in the layout using constraints.

 ## win_dialog_layout.xml

 This layout file represents a custom dialog layout that can be used to display a win message.